 Here are effective communication strategies to solve eight types of breaks in your retail communication strategy, from centralizing your messaging to segmenting your audience to creating a singular HR access point.

-1. Avoid message disbursement
+1. Avoid message dispersal

 By centralizing messages from your employees, you create a system that can improve in-store communication and keep employees from every tier on the same page.
 A centralized location for store communications also creates a collaborative solution that encourages team members to work together, helping your business to send one cohesive message.

 You can cut through the clutter by sending messages to only the segment of your audience that needs to see them, simplifying the distribution, and enhancing productivity.